SJECollins/ci-pp4-pet-rx/README.md

 - Prior to final deployment:
   - Set DEBUG = False in project settings.py
   - Remove DISABLE_COLLECTSTATIC config var from Heroku
-- Go to the Deploy tab:
+- Go to the Deploy tab on Heroku:
   - Select GitHub and confirm connection to GitHub account
   - Search for the repository and click "Connect"
   - Scroll down to the deploy options